Soar-Development/runsand-installer/docs/installation.md

    tmux ls
    ```

-> **Tip:** This is useful for running Rundsand on remote servers or cloud instances where you want it to continue running after disconnecting from SSH.
+> **Tip:** This is useful for running Runsand on remote servers or cloud instances where you want it to continue running after disconnecting from SSH.

 ## Configuration